I was greeted with uncontrollable laughter by my family.

 The doctors told me that I must have been dreaming about doing a personal journal.
-But, then lightening struck and aside from the smell of burnt flesh (and a need for some new clothes) I decided I could probably accomplish the exact same thing by doing a blog instead—WITH POSSIBLY EVEN FEWER READERS!
+But, then lightening struck, and aside from the smell of burning flesh (and a need for some new clothes) I managed to accomplish the exact same thing with this blog of mine—AND WITH EVEN FEWER READERS!

 (Here I feel compelled to write the following disclaimer.)

 In this blog (if you are a member of the grammar police) you will find bad grammer (hee hee), pour puntuation (ha ha), and dreadful speling.
 You’re welcome, grammar police.
 You might also require a translator when reading any of my posts—as I’m quite the expert in writing the incomprehensible.

-So feel free to bring a translator: it’ll add to my stats—say nothing of my ego.
+So feel free to bring that translator: it’ll add to my stats—say nothing of my ego.

 Influences?
 I’ve had many … just never on anyone else.
 I include this fact to spare you anxiety over your reading any further—in case you’re addicted to Benzodiazepines.

 The following detail might reveal more than you wish to know about me, but I’m going to risk it—just for you.

 I’M A LEO!